jazik/raspberry-pi-cottage/README.md

 and store those to a file.
 Or you can control outputs to switch on/off electrical heating.

+When camera captures are enabled they can be optionally uploaded to Google Photos.

 Note that this is for Linux host only.
 It won't work on Windows or MacOS or any other host.